borisdev/research/resume/resume.md

 ### Data Science consultant at SimpleLegal, 2022 - 2023

+The situation when I arrived was that development on company's first AI feature was stuck.
+The purpose of the feature was to flag questionable invoice items that were billed to the company's customers.
-The company's AI feature that had been stuck.
-As tech lead, my puzzle was to figure out why prediction performance was flat even after the company had been spending more money on human annotation.
-The below sequence of actions resulted in the company launching their first AI feature, with positive feeback from customers and the sales team.
+As tech lead, my puzzle was to figure out why the peformance of the machine learning models for text classification was flat even after the company had been spending more money on human annotation.
+The actions I took resulted in the company launching their first AI feature, with positive feeback from customers and the sales team.
+Below are the sequence of actions that I took.

 - I stopped the human annotation process ([pulled the Andon Cord](https://medium.com/@jjruescas/to-improve-pull-the-cord-ec309fa9d701#:~:text=%E2%80%9CAndon%20Cord%E2%80%9D%20is%20a%20principle,stops%20to%20get%20them%20fixed.)).
 - I identified an incorrect assumption: our performance blocker was not training data quantity, but quality.
 Then I identified two main culprits of the poor training data quality: 1) convoluted annotation guidelines and 2) missing pre-processing noise filters.
-I took the following sequence of execution steps.
-- I immersed myself in the metrics to perform triage: Of 11 ML models, 1 was never needed, 2 were replaced by expert rules, 5 were sufficient, and 2 were targeted for relabeling.
+- I immersed myself in the metrics to perform triage: Of eleven machine learning classifier models, 1 was never needed, 2 were replaced by expert rules, 5 were sufficient, and 2 were targeted for relabeling.
 - I immersed myself in the company's legal invoice data through [exploratory data analysis](https://hbr.org/2018/12/what-great-data-analysts-do-and-why-every-organization-needs-them) and by labeling several thousand sentences while continuously getting feedback from our subject matter expert (SME).
 - I simplified the annotation guidelines in collaboration with both the SME and annotation team.
 - I designed a new annotation Human-in-the-loop ML QA process in collaboration with the SME and annotation team.
 This included a CI (continuous improvement) process where the annotators, our SME, and myself reached consensus to fix the guidelines as we hit edge cases (ie. feedback).